balena-io/docs/pages/learn/develop/container-contracts.md

 **Note** Any `requires` type other than those listed in the [valid contract types][valid-contracts] table will result in the contract being invalid.

 When deploying a release, if the contract requirements are not met, the release will fail, and all services on the device will remain on their current release.
-This default behavior can be overridden by including an [optional label](#optional-containers) in the fleet docker-compose.yml file.
+This default behavior can be overridden by including an [optional label](#optional-containers) in the docker-compose.yml file for the release.
 This optional label specifies which services with unmet requirements will be ignored, with all other services on the device updating to the new release.
 If there are any existing running services with unmet requirements, they will not be destroyed and continue running the prior release.

 Should a contract fail, the dashboard logs will contain detail about the failing contract: